RakhithJK/jgm-pandoc-wiki/Pandoc-Tricks.md

 And you'll see in the `example-with-toc.md` file an auto-generated Table of Contents with a `# Table of Contents` title over it.

-> **NOTE**: if you also include some extra markdown contents with the `--include-before-body` option (eg: `--include-before-body=somefile.md`) the contents of the included file will go before the TOC (at least, with the template used in this example) and any headings it contais will not be included in the TOC — ie: the TOC only indexes what comes after the `$toc$` template tag.
+> **NOTE**: if you also include some extra markdown contents with the `--include-before-body` option (eg: `--include-before-body=somefile.md`) the contents of the included file will go before the TOC (at least, with the template used in this example) and any headings it contains will not be included in the TOC — ie: the TOC only indexes what comes after the `$toc$` template tag.
 This is useful if you'd like to include an Abstract before the TOC.

 ## Math in Pure Markdown